Healthy Homes Assessment Normandale

 Draught Stopping Normandale

-If you are able to feel external air flowing in or a clear draught out of a hole or gap or crack, then it is most likely a gap or an opening that requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-The gaps that exceed 3mm that allow air in or out into the house require the sealing.
-In the case of an open fireplace isn’t in use it can create draughts.
-This must be sealed off.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+If you are able to feel external air coming in or the air is clear from a crack or a gap or crack, then it’s most likely a gap or hole which requirements sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air into or out of the home require sealing.
+In the case of an open fireplace is not in use, it can create draughts.
+This should be blocked from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.

 draught stopping building inspections